-7. Complete training in conducting and using a Functional Behavioral Assessment.

-9. Have at least 2 years' experience in working with people with an intellectual disability or autism.

-10. Comply with Department standards related to provider qualifications.
+- 7. Complete training in conducting and using a Functional Behavioral Assessment. - 8.
+Complete training in positive behavioral support. - 9.
+Have at least 2 years' experience in working with people with an intellectual disability or autism. - 10.
+Comply with Department standards related to provider qualifications.